Nissan Micra hatchback (2017 - ) review

 How powerful is it?

-The entry-level petrol car has a 1.0-litre three-cylinder engine delivering a modest 71 horsepower, and it’s pretty darned slow and needs working hard, meaning it’s noisy too.
-A more powerful option, a turbocharged 0.9-litre with 90 horsepower, was also available, but still felt sluggish.
+The entry-level petrol car has a 1.0-litre three-cylinder engine delivering a modest 71 horsepower, and it’s pretty darned slow and needs working hard, meaning it’s noisy, too.

-In 2019, Nissan replaced it with a new 1.0-litre turbocharged engine with 100 horsepower, which is better.
+It’s certainly worth upgrading to the 1.0-litre turbocharged engine with 100 horsepower.
 It’s just about powerful enough to cope with everyday driving, and as well as the standard five-speed manual gearbox, it comes with the option of an automatic.
-To get technical, it’s a continuously variable transmission (CVT) rather than a traditional auto gearbox, and while Nissan has engineered it to mimic a regular auto – with limited success – it still sends the revs sky high on harder acceleration, which is an inherent characteristic of a CVT.
-It works, but it can be rather unappealing.
+To get technical, it’s a continuously variable transmission (CVT) rather than a traditional auto gearbox, and while Nissan has engineered it to mimic a regular auto, it still sends the revs sky high on harder acceleration, which is an inherent characteristic of a CVT.
+Performance isn’t adversely affected, but the noise can be rather unappealing.

-Nissan also brought in a more powerful 1.0-litre turbo engine with 117 horsepower and a six-speed manual gearbox.
-It adds a bit more zing to proceedings, and is decently smooth in its power delivery, although it’s some way short of being a hot or even warm hatch.
+There’s also a more powerful 1.0-litre turbo engine with 117 horsepower and a six-speed manual gearbox.
+It adds a bit more zing to proceedings, and is decently smooth in its power delivery, but don’t go expecting it to be some sort of hot - or even warm - hatch.

-The 1.5-litre diesel generates 90 horsepower, but it produces a good amount of low-end pull, so it’s generally a stronger, more flexible performer.
+The 1.5-litre diesel generates 90 horsepower, but it produces a good amount of low-end pull, so it’s generally a stronger, easier, more eager performer.

 How much will it cost me?

 The Micra is priced very similarly to rivals like the Ford Fiesta and Toyota Yaris, although the Ford is likely to hold onto its value slightly better.
-The Nissan’s new 1.0-litre, 100 horsepower engine should be pretty fuel efficient, which will give it an edge over several years of ownership, although it might be slightly more expensive to service, maintain and repair than the Fiesta.
-The Micra also sits in a lower insurance group than these rivals.
-We reckon when it comes to overall running costs, the Fiesta may just have the edge, but the Micra isn’t far behind.
+The Nissan’s most popular engine - the 100 horsepower 1.0-litre petrol unit - should be pretty fuel efficient, and have a narrow lead over the Fiesta on that score, and the Micra also sits in a lower insurance group than some rivals.

 How reliable is it?